Mr-Smyth/Touch-AI/README.md

 ### HTML:

 Used [Bootstrap](https://getbootstrap.com) extensively throughout the HTML, with some [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) also.
-This is due to the ease and speed achievable with bootstrap.
+This is due to the ease and speed at which you can layout and space objects with bootstrap.

 ### CSS:

-Really wanted to make the css as lightweight as i possibly could.
-Studied new naming methods like BEM, but decided not to use it for this project, instead i will stick with solid simple but descriptive class names.
+Strived to make the css as lightweight as possible, using more left to right html built in bootstrap classes to position items instead of multiple css id's and classes.
+Studied new naming methods like BEM, but decided not to use it for this project, instead I will stick with solid simple but descriptive class names.

 ### Colours:

-Strong purple [#2e151b](https://www.google.com/search?q=%232e151b&oq=%232e151b&aqs=chrome..69i57.849j0j7&sourceid=chrome&ie=UTF-8) with a light contrasting pink [#da7b93](https://www.google.com/search?q=%23da7b93&oq=%23da7b93&aqs=chrome..69i57.415j0j7&sourceid=chrome&ie=UTF-8), will be the main themed colors of the site, matching with the own-styled logo.
+Strong purple [#2e151b](https://www.google.com/search?q=%232e151b&oq=%232e151b&aqs=chrome..69i57.849j0j7&sourceid=chrome&ie=UTF-8) with a light contrasting pink [#da7b93](https://www.google.com/search?q=%23da7b93&oq=%23da7b93&aqs=chrome..69i57.415j0j7&sourceid=chrome&ie=UTF-8), will be the main themed colours of the site, matching with the own-styled logo.
+Purple is the color of royalty, luxury, power, wisdom, and creativity, wheras pink is a confident color.
-A white center trunk when the screen is expanded to deskto type sizes, will then contrast nicely with the [#555555](https://www.google.com/search?sxsrf=ALeKk02sJ9VZ3SKReOpg0FJiev_ZayEg2A%3A1588278616107&ei=WDWrXqGdBpup1fAP-ZqXiA8&q=%23555555&oq=%23555555&gs_lcp=CgZwc3ktYWIQAzoECCMQJzoICAAQBRAKEB46BAgAEB46BggAEAUQHjoHCAAQFBCHAjoCCAA6BQgAEIMBOgQIABADUJiaCVjVtAlgprkJaABwAHgAgAFziAHoB5IBBDEyLjKYAQCgAQGqAQdnd3Mtd2l6&sclient=psy-ab&ved=0ahUKEwihqd71_pDpAhWbVBUIHXnNBfEQ4dUDCAw&uact=5) text
+A white center trunk when the screen is expanded to desktop type sizes, will then contrast nicely with the [#555555](https://www.google.com/search?sxsrf=ALeKk02sJ9VZ3SKReOpg0FJiev_ZayEg2A%3A1588278616107&ei=WDWrXqGdBpup1fAP-ZqXiA8&q=%23555555&oq=%23555555&gs_lcp=CgZwc3ktYWIQAzoECCMQJzoICAAQBRAKEB46BAgAEB46BggAEAUQHjoHCAAQFBCHAjoCCAA6BQgAEIMBOgQIABADUJiaCVjVtAlgprkJaABwAHgAgAFziAHoB5IBBDEyLjKYAQCgAQGqAQdnd3Mtd2l6&sclient=psy-ab&ved=0ahUKEwihqd71_pDpAhWbVBUIHXnNBfEQ4dUDCAw&uact=5) text.

 ### Images:

-* All imaes used are from [Unsplash](https://unsplash.com/)
+* All images used are from [Unsplash](https://unsplash.com/)

 * Hero image: Layered 2 images together using [Gimp](https://www.gimp.org/)  to include the subtle eye, to achieve a more catching hero image.
 Added a light pink opaque overlay to provide better contrast with hero text.